wp-plugins/wp-photo-album-plus/readme.txt

 * 011: Fixed slashes in thumbnail popup descriptions.
 * 012: Thumbnails can now be auto spaced while margin is a minimum.
 * 013: You can now import photos from any (sub)directory starting at wp-content/uploads, hence from the wp media dir.
+* 014: Fixed Album not found err during import when there are quotes in the album and the parents album name.
+       Import will now attempt to use old album and photo id's when previously exported.
+       This improves the usability of the export/import mechanism as a backup tool.

 = 2.4.4 =

 * Improved RSS behaviour.